limberc/self-driving-car-project/Term1/02-Traffic-Sign-Classifier/README.md

 * the Ipython notebook with the code
 * the code exported as an html file
 * a writeup report either as a markdown or pdf file

+## TODOs

+This is the Udacity's Self-driving Car NanoDegree project, the baseline were completed by Zehua Cheng.

+For this repo, I personally cooperate with my friends, [Binqiao](https://github.com/kananami) and [Haoyun](https://github.com/xiahaoyun).
+It's academic training which write an interesting theory based on this project.
+Our attempts aim at:

+1. Using different deep learning models to train the model and see the difference of each models.
+Such as  VGG, capsule, resnet, and some customized models.
+2. Writing a report about Traffic Sign Classifier.

 Creating a Great Writeup
 ---